tgarratt/HungryHerbivore-Milestone3/README.md

 ### display testing

 The /wireframes file will show two templates of how I planned the site, little has changed but I changed what was needed.
 For example the key now being at the top of the page takes less space and is easier to see.
 As with the accordian information I decided to give each recipe its own page to view.
 The accordian still displays a comment about the recipe which leaves the homepage telling you the recipe name, difficulty, cooking time and comment which I belive is plenty of information.

+## Features

+- Viewing recipes, do this by chosing a recipe and clicking 'recipe' on desktop or the icon in mobile.
+- Adding recipe, do this by clicking the '+' icon in the nav bar, completing form and clicking 'add recipe'.
+- Edit a recipe, click edit next to recipe button on choses recipe on desktop or recipe then edit for mobile and change the forms content.
+Then click 'update recipe'.
+- Delete a recipe, do this by going into the edit page and there you will find a red delete button which removes the content from the database.
+- Filter recipes, by clicking the dropdown under the key and selecting a difficulty and hitting gp you can filter the page results for the skill level youve chosen.

+### Future features

+- More filters to get a more refined search and even adding more variables to the forms and database such as cusine styles or alergy friendly recipes.